IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-theory.md

 ---
 layout: default
-title: Responsive Modifiers
+title: Scrum Theory
 parent: Understanding and Applying Scrum
 ---

-# Responsive modifiers
+# Scrum Theory

 Just the Docs spacing works in conjunction with a variety of modifiers that allow you to target specific screen sizes responsively.
 Use these in conjunction with spacing and display prefix and suffix classes.